 Jesus Himself also taught about multiple resurrections:

 But notice that Jesus said that there would be a time of judgment, more tolerable for them, than for those who in Capernaum rejected Him.
-Those in Sodom will undoubtedly be ashamed of their actions when they are resurrected, and they obvious must not be permanently condemned, or Jesus' statement about it being more tolerable for them would be meaningless.
-Thus, Jesus taught about three different resurrections.
+Those in Sodom will undoubtedly be ashamed of their actions when they are resurrected, and they obviously must not be permanently condemned, or Jesus' statement about it being more tolerable for them would be meaningless.
+Jesus taught multiple resurrections.

-Jesus also made it clear that physical death was like sleep:
+Jesus also made it clear that physical death was like sleep (see also ):

-"Our friend Lazarus sleeps, but I go that I may wake him up."
-Then His disciples said, "Lord, if he sleeps he will get well."
-However, Jesus spoke of his death, but they thought that He was speaking about taking rest in sleep.
-Then Jesus said to them plainly, "Lazarus is dead" (John 11:11-14).
+11 These things He said, and after that He said to them, "Our friend Lazarus sleeps, but I go that I may wake him up."
+12 Then His disciples said, "Lord, if he sleeps he will get well."
+13 However, Jesus spoke of his death, but they thought that He was speaking about taking rest in sleep.
+14 Then Jesus said to them plainly, "Lazarus is dead.
+15 And I am glad for your sakes that I was not there, that you may believe.
+Nevertheless let us go to him."
+(John 11:11-14).

 Paul also taught the same message that Jesus taught about death being like sleep as well as the resurrections: